 Since its inception, there were no much changes in Vans SK8-Hi construction.
 Vans launched various styles but did not change the classic elements.
-However, in the 80s, the brand altered some minor details, like wide eyestay and smaller perforations on the vamp, to deliver a more durable skateboarding kick.
+However, in the 80s, the brand altered some minor details, like a wider eyestay and smaller perforations on the vamp, to deliver a more durable skateboarding kick.

 The SK8-Hi production was put to a halt sometime during its peak because it could not keep up with the high demand.
 From California, the brand chose to move the production to China just to keep up with the high call of the public of having their pair.

 The SK8-Hi is considered more intensive compared to the Authentic and the Slip-on.
 Vans added stitching, materials, padding, and folding for style and durability.
 In the 80s, Vans was able to penetrate the music scene.
 Some musicians who are also skateboarders were seen sporting the SK8-Hi.

 Various iterations molded from the SK8-Hi were launched in the market intended to cater to multiple kinds of consumers.
 One is the Checkerboard SK8-Hi which features the same fundamentals as the SK8-Hi and enhanced with eccentric checkerboard print.

 - The toecap of Vans Checkerboard SK8-Hi is reinforced to enhance the durability suitable for wear and tear use.

 - It has the signature waffle-pattern rubber outsole that delivers superb grip on and off the board.